Arg of Tabriz: Ali Shah Mosque

-The original construction was made between 1318 and 1339, during the Ilkhanate.
+The main iwan barrel vault was 30.5 m wide and 48 m deep, with a total distance of 65.5 m between the portal and the mihrab.
+The total height of the vault was over 45.7 m, rising 21.7 m above the 24 m high base.
 During the construction, the main barrel vault collapsed and the construction was stopped afterward.
+Two minarets also rose from the same 24 m high base, rising a further 35.4 m to a total of 61 m.
+Attached to either side of the iwan walls were also a madrasa and a khanqa.
+Little is known about these two structures, as both have completely collapsed.

 An earthquake in 1641 severely damaged and collapsed the monument.
 Centuries later, between the eruption of the Russo-Persian War, 1804-1813, and the Russo-Persian War (1826-1828), the compound was quickly reconstructed as a military compound.
 During the reconstruction of the Arg compound, a foundry factory for the manufacturing of cannons for the Iranian Army was built as well as a military headquarters, a barrack for the troops, and a small palace.
 Samson Makintsev (better known as Samson Khan) a Qajar Iranian general of Russian origin, lived inside the citadel for years together with his wife, the daughter of Prince Aleksandre of Georgia.

 Shelling of Arg by Russian troops, 1911

-During the Russian invasion of Tabriz in 1911, the Russians shelled the Arg in initial attacks.
+During the 1911 Russian invasion of Tabriz, the Russians shelled the Arg in initial attacks.
 Once they captured the city, they used the Arg as a central command center.
 During their occupation, because of careless handling, the artillery pieces they used set fire to parts of Arg.

-Destruction During Pahlavi era
+Destruction during the Pahlavi era

-During the Pahlavi era, parts of the Arg which was presume to have been constructed in the 19th century during the Qajar dynasty were destroyed.
-In the process, much of the old Ilkhanid and Safavid remnants were also unwittingly destroyed, leaving behind only a tiny section of the back wall containing the Mihrab intact.
+During the Pahlavi era, parts of the Arg, presumed to have been constructed in the 19th century during the Qajar dynasty, were destroyed.
+In the process much of the old Ilkhanid and Safavid remnants were also unwittingly destroyed, leaving only a tiny section of the back wall containing the mihrab intact.
 This destruction was with the aim of leaving behind only the original Arg construction, ridding it of its later additions and constructions.
-Much of the original building was last in the process.
-The southern part of the Arg was turned into a park, the "Mellat Garden" (lit. park of the people), before the Iranian revolution in 1979.
+Much of the original building was lost in the process.
+The southern part of the Arg was turned into a park, the "Mellat Garden" (lit. park of the people), before the 1979 Iranian revolution.

 Destruction by revolutionaries, early 1980s

 In the early 1980s after the suppression of uprising of supporters of Muslim People's Republic Party against the new establishment of mixing religion and state and neglecting of Azerbaijani minorities, Moslem Malakuti selected Juma of Tabriz as the new Imam.
-During his tenure in Tabriz, Juma began the destruction of Ark's Qajar era addendum wall, cultural institutes and ark theater and replaced them with a new mosque for Friday prayers.
+During his tenure in Tabriz, Juma began the destruction of the Arg's Qajar era addendum wall, cultural institutes, and ark theater and replaced them with a new mosque for Friday prayers.
 Some people believe this destruction of local heritage was a systematic destruction of local Azerbaijani identity.